 Southwestern Adventist University is a coeducational institution of higher learning established by the Seventh-day Adventist Church as an instrument essential to the fulfillment of its teaching ministry.
-The university is committed to equal education and employment opportunities for men and women and does not discriminate on the basis of age, race, color, sex, disability or national origin in its educational and admissions policies.
+The university is committed to equal education and employment opportunities for men and women and does not discriminate based on age, race, color, sex, disability or national origin in its educational and admissions policies.
 The university extends all rights, privileges, programs and activities generally accorded or made available to students and to make no discrimination in the administration of educational policies, applications for admission, financial affairs, employment opportunities, student life and services or any university administered programs.
-To this end, the university is in compliance with Title VI and Title VII of the the Civil Rights Act of 1964 and with Title IX of the Educational Amendments of 1972.
+To this end, the university follows Title VI and Title VII of the Civil Rights Act of 1964 and with Title IX of the Educational Amendments of 1972.